miaisakovic/cycle-quest/README.md

 # Cycle Quest
 Cycle Quest is a game that promotes menstrual education for young teens.
+It won first place as the best overall project at TechNova 2023!

 For more information, visit: https://devpost.com/software/cycle-quest